howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 ---
 title: Getting Started
-pageTitle: "Getting Started with GraphQL, Javascript and Node.js Tutorial"
+pageTitle: "Getting Started with GraphQL, JavaScript and Node.js Tutorial"
-description: "Learn how to setup a GraphQL server with Javascript, Node.js & Express as well as best practices for defining the GraphQL schema."
+description: "Learn how to setup a GraphQL server with JavaScript, Node.js & Express as well as best practices for defining the GraphQL schema."
-question: Which of the following packages allows converting a string in the GraphQL Schema Definition Language into a schema object?
+question: Which of the following files does not define a "proper" GraphQL schema.
-answers: ["body-parser", "graphql-tools", "apollo-server-express", "express"]
+answers: ["src/schema.graphql", "database/datamodel.graphql", "src/generated/graphcool.grahpql", "Trick question: All of them do"]
 correctAnswer: 1
 ---

 ### Defining the application's GraphQL API

 You'll start by defining the GraphQL schema for your application.
 We'll also refer to this as your **application schema**.
-As in previous sections on this website, you'll do that by using the GraphQL [Schema Definition Language](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL), which is generally a much simpler and flexible approach than manually building the schema object yourself (though you can certainly do that if you want as well!).
+Schemas are written in the GraphQL [Schema Definition Language](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL).

 > If you want to learn more about the GraphQL schema and its role in GraphQL servers, make sure to check out  this excellent [blog post](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e) which provides a comprehensive overview of everything you need to know regarding GraphQL schemas!